Storidge/cio-faq/integrations.md

 You can easily migrate data from docker named volumes to a Storidge volumes using the `cioctl migrate docker` command.
 Once migrated, no code modifications are needed to restart the application using the Storidge volume.

-### Does CIO integrate with other tools I’m using?
+### Does Storidge CIO integrate with other tools I’m using?

 Storidge is already tightly integrated with the Portainer user interface for managing a Swarm cluster.
-In addition, there are references for Ansible, Packer and Terraform to create images and automate deployment of clusters.
+In addition, there are references for Ansible, Grafana, Packer and Terraform to create images and automate deployment of clusters.
 These tools are available through our repos on https://github.com/storidge.

 Integrations are also planned for monitoring and logging frameworks.
 We prioritize development based on user requests so please do notify us of your preferred tools.